kirazhalim/doa-estimation-DSP-term-project/README.md

 ## Collaboration

-This was a course term project by Alperen Kahraman and Abdulhalim Kiraz.
-Collaborator credit is preserved here and in the report, while repository filenames use descriptive project names.
+This project was developed with Alperen Kahraman for EE473 coursework.

 ## What Is Included